 - Mooring reference numbers must be displayed on private permitted moorings

-- Private moorings must be maintained annually and a compliance certificate obtained by an appropriately experienced person.
+- Private moorings must be maintained annually and an appropriately experienced person must obtain a compliance certificate.
 For further information on an appropriately experienced person, please refer to the moorings policy and supporting information sheet

 - In general, you must not anchor within 50 metres of moorings or 200 metres of pontoons in the Cairns Planning Area.